KangersHub/TorrentLeechX/README.md

 |`/getsize`| This will give you total size of your destination folder in cloud.
 |`/renewme`| This will clear the remains of downloads which are not getting deleted after upload of the file or after /cancel command.
 | `/rename`| u can add custom name as prefix of the original file name...Like if your file name is `gk.txt` uploaded will be what u add in `CUSTOM_FILE_NAME` + `gk.txt`..And also added custom name like...You have to pass link as ..`www.download.me/gk.txt new.txt`..the file will be uploaded as `new.txt`.
+| `/toggledoc` | it used for toggling to be files if shall it be uploaded as doc via direct inchat cmd...**any users can now choose if their files will be upload as doc or streamabe...**
+| `/togglevid` | it used for toggling to be files if shall it be uploaded as vid via direct inchat cmd...**any users can now choose if their files will be upload as doc or streamabe...**
 ---
 ## END OF Variable Explanations 👆

+---
+## 🔧Commands to be set via Botfather (will only work if you set mentions from custom cmds).
+     gclone - This command is used to clone gdrive files or folder using gclone ytdl - This command should be used as reply to a supported link pytdl - This command will download videos from youtube playlist link and will upload to telegram. gytdl - This will download and upload to your cloud. gpytdl - This download youtube playlist and upload to your cloud. leech - leech any torrent/magnet/direct-download link to Telegram leechzip - leech any torrent/magnet/direct-download link to Telegram and Upload It as .tar.gz acrhive... gleech - leech any torrent/magnet/direct-download link to cloud gleechzip - leech any torrent/magnet/direct-download link to Cloud and Upload It as .tar.gz acrhive... leechunzip - This will unarchive file and upload to telegram. gleechunzip - This will unarchive file and upload to cloud. tleech - This will mirror the telegram files to ur respective cloud . tleechunzip - This will unarchive telegram file and upload to cloud. getsize - This will give you total size of your destination folder in cloud. rename - rename the file
+     toggledoc - choose whether the file shall be uploaded as doc or not togglevid - choose whether the file shall be uploaded as streamable or not help - send help
+     renewme - clear all downloads (admin only)⚠️ log - This will send you a txt file of the logs.(admin only)⚠️ rclone - This will change your drive config on fly.(First one will be default)--(admin only)⚠️
+---
 ## How to Use?

 ### 🥳 send any one of the available command, as a reply to a valid link/magnet/torrent. 👊